AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proof-doc-decision-limits.md

 >[!NOTE]
 >
->Both the Workfront administrator and the user will receive an email notification regarding this upgrade.
+>The Workfront administrator will receive an email notification regarding this upgrade.

 <!--
 ## View the number of decisions for a user